larowlan/menu_block/README.txt

 ADDING MENU BLOCKS
 ------------------

-To add new menu blocks, use the "Add menu block" tab (or button) on the administer blocks page, admin/build/block.
+To add new menu blocks, use the "Add menu block" link on the administer blocks page, admin/structure/block.
 You will then be able to configure your menu block before adding it.

 CONFIGURING MENU BLOCKS